S&P warns cuts loom for G20 nations on health costs

 For example, Japan's population is expected to decline by 30 percent by 2060, with two out of every five people turning 65 or older, according to official data.

-Japan's welfare spending, which includes pensions and health, is expected to reach nearly 108 trillion yen ($1.4 trillion) in the current fiscal year, around 22 percent of GDP.
+Japan's welfare spending, which includes pensions and health, is expected to reach nearly 108 trillion yen in the current fiscal year, around 22 percent of GDP.

 "Over time it must be a real problem for Japan," said Adrian Foster, head of financial markets research at Rabobank International in Hong Kong.
 "There's a call for authorities to push through fiscal reform.
 When you look at the government they seem to lack any real ability to respond to it."